Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: --structure (quaternionic-cyclic structure) on self-intersection manifold of a standardized --framed immersion

 \subsection{Proof of Lemma \ref{l14}}

 Let us construct the extension

 then let us pass to the required subgroup of the index $2$.

-The automorphism $\mu_{b \times \bb}^{(5)}$ is induced from the automorphism $\mu_{\Q}: \Q \to \Q$ of the factors: $\mu_{\Q}(\i)=-\i$, $\mu_{\Q}(\j)=-\j$, $\mu_{\Q}(\k)=\k$.
+The automorphism $\mu_{b \times \bb}^{(5)}$ is induced from the automorphism $\mu_{\Q}: \Q \to \Q$ of the factors: $\mu_{\Q}(\i)=-\i$, $\mu_{\Q}(\j)=-\j$, $\mu_{\Q}(\bf{k})=\bf{k}$.

-Additionally, one has to consider, as this authomorphism is defined on $3$-dimensional quaternionic lens $S^3/\Q$ (the quaternionic action on $S^3$ is on the right).
+Additionally, one has to consider, as this automorphism is defined on $3$-dimensional quaternionic lens $S^3/\Q$ (the quaternionic action on $S^3$ is on the right).

 The automorphism is given by the transformation of $S^3$, which is the right multiplication of the quaternion unite.
-The automorphism $\mu_{\Q}$ is commuted with the transformation of the quaternion units (the only non-obvious calculation concerns the unite ) $\k$).
-Therefore on the quotient $S^3/\Q$ the automorphism is well-defined.
+The automorphism $\mu_{\Q}$ is commuted with the transformation of the quaternion units (the only non-obvious calculation concerns the unite $\bf{k}$).
+Therefore on the quotient $S^3/\Q$ the automorphism is well defined.

-The trivialisation of the tangent bundle on the quaternionic lens, which is defined by the left action of the units $(\i,\j,\k)$, is changed by corresponding automorphisms.
+The trivialization of the tangent bundle on the quaternionic lens, which is defined by the left action of the units $(\i,\j,\bf{k})$, is changed by corresponding automorphisms.
 Therefore the image of the quaternion framing by the differential

 is fibred isotopic to the identity.
-This isotopy consists of a family of rotations trough the angle $180^0$ in oriented planes, which are orthogonal to the vectors $\k$.
+This isotopy consists of a family of rotations trough the angle $180^0$ in oriented planes, which are orthogonal to the vectors $\bf{k}$.

 The homomorphism (\ref{chi5ZZZ}) is extend to the homomorphism of the Laurent extension from the subgroup $\J_b \times \JJ_b \rtimes_{\mu_{b \times \bb}^{(4)}} \Z \times \Z \rtimes_{\chi^{[4]}} \Z$ of the index $2$ to the all group: